AGRONOMY 100 — PRINCIPLES AND PRACTICES IN CROP PRODUCTION

 1 credit.

 Review of methods for controlling error in research experiments; review and in-depth development of factorial treatment designs; theory, analysis, and examples of advanced experimental designs for plant and animal research.
-Knowledge of statistics such as STAT/F&W ECOL/HORT 571 is strongly encouraged.
+Knowledge of statistics such as STAT/F&W ECOL 571 is strongly encouraged.

 AGRONOMY 772 — APPLICATIONS IN ANOVA